-Kurdish Studies follows the guidelines of publishing ethics by the publisher, Transnational Press London.
+Kurdish Studies follows the guidelines of publishing ethics by the publisher, Society of history and cultural studies, Hong Kong.
 We value the importance of academic rigour and peer-review process in ensuring the development of a coherent and respected knowledge.
 These evaluations ensure the quality of work and referred to by the institutions and interested public.

 Publishing Ethics and Malpractice Statement Summary